 Ashwagandha often comes in a capsule or powder form, taken in varying doses depending on the purpose.
 The average recommended dose is between 300 and 500 milligrams of root extract, which should be taken first thing in the morning in a single dose, or in the morning and evening in divided doses.
 (26)

 Ashwagandha can help the body cope with stress, but it doesn’t correct the actual causes of stress.
 Don’t rely on an herb to continue living a lifestyle that is maxing out your stress capacity.

 Pairing ashwagandha with stress-reducing self-care is the only way to find long-term relief from the physical and mental effects of chronic stress.

 You can find ashwagandha at most health food stores, from health practitioners, and online.
-Be sure to look for a root extract, not leaf, and double check other ingredients to look out for fillers.
+Be sure to look for a root extract, not leaf, and double check other ingredients to avoid fillers.

-Work with your doctor to determine the right dose for you, as some products recommend wildly different intake amounts, with some research showing that as much as 1,250 milligrams daily, in divided doses, is highly effective.
+Work with your doctor to determine the right dose for you, as some products recommend wildly different intake amounts.
+Some research shows that as much as 1,250 milligrams daily, in divided doses, is highly effective.
 (27)

 Ashwagandha is a potent herb with numerous medicinal and therapeutic properties.
 In many ways, it helps the body cope with stress and can reduce anxiety, depression, thyroid problems, and even lead to better blood sugar levels.

 As always, check with your doctor before starting any new supplements and look out for signs of your own sensitivity.

 (Read This Next: 4 Natural Health Benefits of Medicinal Mushrooms and How to Use Them)

 Discover why unclogging fat from your pancreas is the KEY to beating diabetes… and how to do it eating simple, delicious foods like coffee, butter, and avocados!